hyoklee/h5s/README.md

   **s**earching (e.g., Elasticsearch) capability.

   This is not free software.
-  Please contact hyoklee@hdfgroup.org if you'd like to buy and try it.
+  Please contact hyoklee@hdfgroup.org if you'd like to buy it.

 # Usage